Authored by the expert who managed and guided the team behind the Ghana Property Pack

 Can $300k buy a 2-bedroom in Kumasi in 2026 in good areas?

-As of early 2026, $300k (around GH₵3.3 million) can absolutely buy a 2-bedroom property in good areas of Kumasi, but at this budget you should typically aim higher than a 2-bedroom unless you specifically want a premium compact unit optimized for rental yield near a major institution.
+As of early 2026, $300,000 (about GH₵3,300,000) can absolutely buy a 2-bedroom property in good areas of Kumasi, but at this budget you should normally aim higher than 2 bedrooms unless you are specifically targeting a premium-style unit or a property optimized for high rental yield near major institutions like KNUST.

-A $300k 2-bedroom in Kumasi would typically offer around 120 to 180 square meters (roughly 1,300 to 1,900 square feet) of living space, often with higher-end finishes and better compound amenities than a larger home at the same price point in a less premium area.
+A $300k 2-bedroom in a good Kumasi area would typically offer around 90 to 130 square meters (roughly 970 to 1,400 square feet) of well-finished living space, often with higher-end fixtures and a secure compound, though most buyers at this budget in Kumasi go for 3 to 4 bedrooms because the market offers that option comfortably.

 Which places become "accessible" at $300k in Kumasi as of 2026?

-At the $300k price point (approximately GH₵3.3 million) in Kumasi, neighborhoods that become accessible include Ahodwo (more comfortably), Nhyiaeso (more plausible without major compromises), and select pockets of Danyame, plus newer estates on the city edge with higher build quality.
+At $300,000 (about GH₵3,300,000) in Kumasi, the neighborhoods that become genuinely accessible include Ahodwo (more comfortably), Nhyiaeso (more plausible than at $200k), and portions of Danyame, along with strong mid-to-high areas and newer estates on the city's expanding edge where build quality per cedi is higher.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Kumasi.